stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_STACK=my-app task tft:new
 ```

+The `tft:new` task creates a stack, a self-contained Terraform module.
+The stack includes code for AWS, so that it will work immediately once the tfvar `tf_exec_role_arn` is set to the IAM role that TF will use.
+Enable remote state storage by adding the settings to the [context](#contexts), or use [local state](#using-local-tf-state).

-Add the settings for remote state storage to the [context](#contexts).
-You can then start working with your stacks:
+You can then start working with your stack:

 ```shell
 TFT_CONTEXT=dev TFT_STACK=my-app task tft:init